emzpetros/ObsidianNotes/3MT.md

 Walking and talking, climbing stairs and checking Multitasking

 # Script
-Did you do any walking today?
-Did you have any problems with it?
-Chances are you were walking around without even thinking about it.
-Now imagine walking without being able to feel your foot.
+Title: Can sensory restoration reduce the mental effort of walking?

+For many people walking is an activity we do every day.
+It's such a practiced movement that we don't even think about it.
+In reality, your brain is doing a ton of work to coordinate walking.
+With every step, our nervous system is  integrating sensory information including sensation from the bottom of our feet.
+Most times we don't appreciate this sensation but just intuitively use it to stay steady .

+But imagine you cannot feel your foot.
+Before walking required hardly any thought, but now there are countless questions in your head: Is the ground under my foot level?
+Am I stepping on something slippery?
+Am I going to lose my balance?

 This is the reality for individuals with lower limb amputations.

-Sensation from our feet is critical for controlling our walking.
-With every step our nervous system is constantly integrating sensory information including tactile sensation from our feet.
-With this information, we can react to something in our environment like a crack in the sidewalk and maintain our walking.

-For those without limb loss, this processing happens automatically and doesn't require dedicated focus.
-But it's a different story for lower limb amputees who walk with a prosthesis as shown here

-Without an intuitive sense of where their prosthetic foot is contacting the ground, they report having to focus on each and every step.
-This extra mental demand or cognitive load can reduce confidence in their walking and make it harder to engage in daily activities.

-My research delves into this cognitive load of walking.
-Specifically, can it be reduced by restoring sensation from the foot?
+They cannot feel their prosthetic foot so every step is uncertain.
+Walking now requires a high level of attention.
+This becomes an issue since we walk in  highly dynamic environments.
+Constant distractions  split our attention.
+For individuals with limb loss, even a small diversion that takes the focus away from walking can lead to poor foot placement and a fall.

+In my research, I am investigating if we can reduce this mental burden of walking.
+The brain is working overtime to compensate for the lack of sensation from the foot.
+So what happens if we restore it!

-To restore sensation, small electrodes are implanted around nerves that used to carry information from the individual's missing limb.
-As shown in the yellow callout, we send small electrical pulses to the nerve that gets fed into the nervous system.
-These signals are interpreted by the brain as sensory input arising from the foot.
+In order to do this, my lab implants small electrodes around the nerves that used to carry information from the individual's missing foot.
+Then we send little electrical pulses to the nerve through the electrodes.
+These signals are interpreted by the brain as sensory input arising from the missing foot!

-With this technology I will run multitasking experiments designed to divide attention.
-Participants will walk while performing a secondary task such repeatedly subtracting by 7's.
-We have a limited amount of attention we can devote to tasks.
-Since walking itself requires attention, doing two tasks at once will negatively affect performance.
-For example, they walking may be slower or mistakes may be made in the subtractions.

-This experiment will be run with restored sensation active and inactive.
-If restored sensation reduces the cognitive load of walking, then I would expect to see higher task performance when sensation is active.
+With this technology in place, I can assess its effect using multitasking scenarios.
+In these experiments, participants walk on a treadmill while performing a secondary task such as memorizing a sequence of numbers.
+I can track performance in the tasks by measuring walking speed and the number of errors in the sequence.
+I will run the experiment with restored sensation inactive and then active.
+If the sensation reduces the mental effort of walking, then I would expect to see an improvement in task performance.

 Such an effect would shine a light on how sensation information affects a complex behavior like walking.
-But more importantly, an intervention that restores sensation could  improve the quality of life for individuals with lower limb amputations by making every step easier.
+But more importantly, for those with limb loss. sensory restoration could then make every step easier and safer.

+# JH
+Tie in the why sooner and throughout
+Bringing up a brand?
+Different first sentence
+Slowing down on the conclusions, impacts, scientific merit

+SLOW DOWN
+Crowded room as an intro?

+Trouble walking
-HC + RT
+# HC + RT
 - AI generated
 - Able bodied with foot
 - Impose prosthesis over able-bodied